Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 The paper complements the SAP installation documentation and SAP Notes, which represent the primary resources for installations and deployments of SAP software on given platforms.

 In this document, considerations of running SAP-related DBMS systems in Azure VMs are introduced.
-There are few references to specific DBMS systems in this chapter.
-Instead, the specific DBMS systems are handled within this paper, after this document.
+There are few references to specific DBMS systems in this document.
+Instead, the specific DBMS systems are handled in other database system specific documents.